Ever wondered what the ‘Gocompare Man’ gets up to in his spare time?

 When I’m not designing or creating code I enjoy riding my bike, getting down the beach for a surf or baking some tasty treats at home.
 I’ve also got a very small obsession with tea.

 Fancy getting in touch?
-Just drop me an email with your details.
-I’d love to hear from you…
+Just drop me an email, I’d love to hear from you…